sonalbhor95/Insurance-Cost-Prediction-Using-Linear-Regression/README.md

 Key Features:

-Age: The age of the individual.
+Age: The age of the individual.<li>
-Sex: Gender of the individual (male/female).
+Sex: Gender of the individual (male/female).<li>
-BMI: A measure of body fat based on height and weight.
+BMI: A measure of body fat based on height and weight.<li>
-Children: Number of dependents.
+Children: Number of dependents.<li>
-Smoker: Whether the individual is a smoker or non-smoker.
+Smoker: Whether the individual is a smoker or non-smoker.<li>
-Region: The geographical region (e.g., southwest, southeast).
+Region: The geographical region (e.g., southwest, southeast).<li>
-Charges: The total medical costs charged to the individual.
+Charges: The total medical costs charged to the individual.<li>